 This course offers instruction in several topics within medical statistics.
 When registering to the course participants are asked to identify the main statistical topics relevant for their project.

 The course will be organized as a Boot Camp where the participants gather for two days at a venue for fruitful and intensive interaction between medical researchers and statisticians.
+The course gives 1.5 ECTS.

 List of potential topics